MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/plan-install.md

 ## Account and domain requirements

+::: moniker range="sc-vmm-2019"
-When you install VMM you need to configure the VMM service to use either the Local System account or a domain account or a Group Managed Service Account (gMSA).
+When you install VMM, you need to configure the VMM service to use either the Local System account or a domain account or a Group Managed Service Account (gMSA).
+::: moniker-end

+::: moniker range="<sc-vmm-2019"
+When you install VMM, you need to configure the VMM service to use either the Local System account or a domain account.
+::: moniker-end

 Ensure the following before you prepare an account: